North Korea fires short-range missiles after making threats

 North Korea has claimed to have missiles capable of striking both the U.S. mainland and South Korea with nuclear weapons, but many foreign experts have said North Korea still has some key remaining technologies to master, such as shrinking the warheads small enough to be mounted on missiles and ensuring those warheads survive atmospheric reentry.

-Kim Yo Jong insisted that the nine hours of launch preparation time after her brother Kim Jong Un ordered it included the efforts of sealing the launch site and evacuating people and was not long because of shortcomings of the missile system itself.
+Kim Yo Jong insisted that the nine hours of launch preparation time after her brother Kim Jong Un ordered it included sealing the launch site and evacuating people, and was not long because of shortcomings of the missile system itself.

-Last year, North Korea set an annual record with the launch of more than 70 missiles.
+North Korea set an annual record in 2022 with the launch of more than 70 missiles.
 North Korea has said many of those weapons tests were a warning over previous U.S.-South Korean military drills.
 It also passed a law that allows it to use nuclear weapons preemptively in a broad range of scenarios.

 Kim Jong Un entered 2023 with a call for an “exponential increase” of the country’s nuclear warheads, mass production of battlefield tactical nuclear weapons targeting South Korea and the development of more advanced ICBMs targeting the U.S.